mapbox/node-cpp-skel/README.md

 # Add Custom Code
-`node-cpp-skel` was designed to make adding custom code simple and scalable, to form to whatever use-case you may need.
-Here's how!
+`node-cpp-skel` was designed to make adding custom code simple and scalable, to form to whatever usecase you may need.
+Here's how:

 - Create a dir in `./src` to hold your custom code.
-See `./src/standalone` as an example.
+See the example code within `/src` for reference.
 - Add your new method or class to `./src/module.cpp`, and `#include` it at the top
 - Add your new file-to-be-compiled to the list of target sources in `./binding.gyp`